vercel/examples/edge-functions/hello-world/README.md

   - edge-query-parameters
 ---

-# Hello World Edge Functions API Route
+# Hello World Edge

-Create a hello world API route using Edge Functions.
+A classic Hello World for the edge.

 ## Demo